Registration Fees

 Literacy Texas will communicate with the program representative who filled out the scholarship application form, and let them know:

 It’s our goal to communicate with applicants as soon as possible; we know you need this information to make plans.
-Please check your spam if you don’t hear from us in the timeframe outlined above.
+Please check your spam if you don’t hear from us in the timeframe outlined in the application.

 The program representative who submitted the application will hear back from Literacy Texas about how many scholarships their program has received.
 They’ll pay a $75 deposit for each scholarship and receive scholarship codes for the program to use.